Historic brick warehouse office building in Portland's Central Eastside Industrial District

 SUBMARKET FAQ

-• Nine to twelve months before expiration for most tenants; 18 months for spaces above 20,000 SF or with complex buildout requirements.
-Lloyd has several buildings where competing for TI construction resources and available contractor capacity can affect delivery timelines.
-Running a parallel market search even if renewal is the likely outcome is the correct move — Lloyd landlords understand the competitive landscape and will negotiate harder when they know you have alternatives.
+• Nine to twelve months before expiration for most tenants; 18 months for spaces above 8,000 SF or with meaningful buildout requirements.
+CEID buildings have smaller contractor pools than institutional CBD buildings, which can affect TI delivery timelines.
+Running a parallel market search — even if renewal is the likely outcome — is the correct move.
+Owner-operators here will negotiate harder when they know you have alternatives actively in play.

 WHAT’S YOUR PROPERTY WORTH?